 recognizing

-a) Resolution 102 (Rev. Antalya, 2006) of the Plenipotentiary Conference, and its instructions to the Director of the Telecommunication Standardization Bureau;
+Resolution 102 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference, and its instructions to the Director of the Telecommunication Standardization Bureau;

+Resolution 180 (Guadalajara, 2010) Facilitating the transition from IPv4 to IPv6

 b) the results of the ITU workshop on IPv6, which took place on 4-5 September 2008;

-c) that IPv4 to IPv6 migration is an important issue for Member States and Sector Members,
+c) that IPv4 to IPv6 deployment is an important issue for Member States and Sector Members,

+d) the output of the ITU IPv6 Group and attendant correspondence groups on IPv6.

 noting

 a) that IP addresses are fundamental resources that are essential for the future development of telecommunication/information and communication technologies IP-based networks and for the world economy;